psurigithub/contacts/README.md

-This is a Full Stack Contacts Management Application where users can manage their contacts through CRUD operations, merge duplicate contacts, and perform secure authentication.The frontend is built with React, and the backend uses Node.js, Express, and MongoDB Atlas for data storage.

-API Documentation:-
--POST /api/auth/register - Register a new user

--POST /api/auth/login - Login a user and receive a JWT token Contacts Management

--GET /api/contacts - Get a list of all contacts

--POST /api/contacts - Create a new contact

--PUT /api/contacts/ - Update an existing contact

--DELETE /api/contacts/ - Delete a contact

--POST /api/contacts/merge - Merge duplicate contacts

-Frontend:
--React.js for building dynamic UI with reusable components.

--State Management using React hooks (useState, useEffect).

--Form Validation for real-time data validation.

--Routing with React Router for navigation between pages.

--API Integration using Axios or Fetch for CRUD operations and authentication.

--JWT Authentication stored in local storage to manage user sessions.

-Backend Key Points
--Node.js & Express.js for server-side logic and routing.

--MongoDB Atlas for data storage and NoSQL operations.

--CRUD Operations to manage contacts.

--JWT Authentication and bcrypt for secure login and password storage.

--Validation of input data before processing.

--Route Protection with middleware for secure access to sensitive data.

--Error Handling for meaningful responses and debugging.

--Environment Variables (.env) for secure configuration.
+# **Contacts Management Application**

+## Objective
+This is a Full Stack Contacts Management Application where users can manage their contacts through CRUD operations, merge duplicate contacts, and perform secure authentication.
+The frontend is built with React, and the backend uses Node.js, Express, and MongoDB Atlas for data storage.

+## Core Components
+### Backend:
+- **Runtime Environment:** Node.js
+- **Server-Side Logic:** Express.js
+- **Database:** MongoDB Atlas

+### Frontend Development
+- **User Interface:** React.js

+### Backend Features (API Endpoints)

+Here is a list of the main API endpoints available in this project:

+- **Authentication Endpoints**
+  - `POST /api/auth/signup` - Register a new user with the application.
+  - `POST /api/auth/login` - Log in a user and receive a JWT token.

+- **Contact Management Endpoints**
+  - `GET /api/contacts` - Retrieve a list of all contacts (requires JWT token).
+  - `POST /api/contacts` - Create a new contact (requires JWT token).
+  - `GET /api/contacts/:id` - Retrieve a specific contact by ID (requires JWT token).
+  - `PUT /api/contacts/:id` - Update contact details by ID (requires JWT token).
+  - `DELETE /api/contacts/:id` - Delete a contact by ID (requires JWT token).

+### Authentication & Authorization
+All protected endpoints require a valid JWT token, which must be included in the request headers:

+Authorization: Bearer <JWT-Token>

+## Frontend Features

+The frontend of this application provides an intuitive interface for managing contacts and authenticating users.
+Here’s a list of the main features:

+#### 1. **User Authentication**
+   - **Sign Up Page**: Allows new users to register by providing their name, email, and password.
+   - **Login Page**: Enables existing users to log in by entering their email and password.
+   - **Token Storage**: On successful login, the JWT token is securely stored in local storage for maintaining session state.
+   - **Protected Routes**: Ensures certain pages are accessible only to authenticated users by checking for the presence of a valid JWT token.

+#### 2. **Dashboard (Contacts List)**
+   - **View All Contacts**: Displays a list of all contacts associated with the logged-in user.
+   - **Search Functionality**: Provides a search bar to quickly find contacts by name or other details.
+   - **Sort and Filter Options**: Allows sorting and filtering of contacts based on different criteria (e.g., name, date added).
+   - **Pagination**: Divides the contacts list into pages for easier navigation.

+#### 3. **Contact Management**
+   - **Add New Contact**:
+     - Provides a form where users can enter a contact's details (e.g., name, email, phone number).
+     - Sends a request to the backend to create a new contact.
+   - **Edit Contact**:
+     - Allows users to update contact information.
+     - Opens a pre-filled form with the selected contact’s details for easy modification.
+   - **Delete Contact**:
+     - Enables users to delete a contact.
+     - Includes a confirmation prompt to prevent accidental deletions.

+#### 4. **Contact Details Page**
+   - Displays detailed information about a specific contact.
+   - Provides options to edit or delete the contact directly from this page.

+#### 5. **User Feedback and Validation**
+   - **Form Validations**: Real-time validation to ensure users enter valid data (e.g., valid email format, required fields).
+   - **Success and Error Messages**: Shows success notifications for actions like adding or updating contacts and error messages for failed requests or invalid input.
+   - **Loading Indicators**: Displays spinners or loaders during data fetching or submission for better user experience.

+#### 6. **Responsive Design**
+   - The application is fully responsive, ensuring a seamless experience on both desktop and mobile devices.

+#### 7. **Logout Functionality**
+   - Provides a logout button to clear the JWT token from local storage, effectively ending the user session and redirecting them to the login page.

+### Technology Stack
+- **Frontend**: React.js, CSS, and Bootstrap for styling
+- **State Management**: Context API or a state management library (if applicable)
+- **API Requests**: Axios for handling HTTP requests to the backend
+- **Routing**: React Router for navigation and protecting routes based on authentication This front-end setup creates an efficient and user-friendly interface for managing contacts while securely handling authentication.